grapho/guides/source/object-model/classes-and-instances.md

 override the `init()` method, make sure you call `this._super(...arguments)`!
 If you don't, a parent class may not have an opportunity to do important setup work, and you'll see strange behavior in your application.

-_Note: Arrays and objects defined directly on any Ember.Object are shared across all instances of that object.
-It is encouraged to initialize arrays and object properties during init() if they are meant to be unique to each instance._

 ### Accessing Object Properties